dmd-program/dmd-100/projects/impact/develop_publishing_tools.md

 ## Instructions: Part 1

-1. Using the software and tools of your choice, start authoring the field guide
+1. Using the publishing tools of your choice, start authoring the field guide
 2. Export as a PDF

 ## Report in